noahadhikari/penguin-optimization/README.md

 - `<size>` can be `small`, `medium`, or `large`
 - `<ids>` can be a single id or a range of ids

+OPTIONS:
+- `-w` only runs the solver on provided inputs we are worse than

 #### EXAMPLES:

 `solve -s lp large` runs the `lp` solver on everything in the large folder

 `solve -s greedy small/1..220 medium/1` runs the `greedy` solver on ids 001 through 220 in the small folder and id 001 in the medium

+`solve -s benchmark small/1..40 -w` runs the `benchmark` solver on small ids 001 through 040 that we are worse (higher) than

 ## Directory Structure